"Mr. Holmes, this is definitely what you'd call indiscreet."

 "I should hope so."

 "Oh?"
-Mycroft raised his eyebrows.
+Mycroft raised one eyebrow.
 "Well, I suppose I am," he said stiffly.
-"But you can hardly expect me to be anything other than discreet at work, Stephen.
+"But you can hardly expect me to be anything other than professional at work.
 As I said, my holidays are my own."

 "No, they're not."
 Stephen smiled.
 He was thirty-nine, and the hair just above his ears was starting to speckle with grey.
 But with a dimple on one side of his face and none on the other, he looked like a schoolboy when he was amused.

-"No." Stephen beckoned him; when he hesitated, he took him by the wrists and pulled him down.
+"No." Stephen beckoned Mycroft; when he hesitated, he took him by the wrists and pulled him down.
 "I'm pretty sure that they're mine."